 Q: What is your approach to food and eating?

 A: We try to make the eating environment as similar to what a typical home environment might be like as we possibly can.
 This means that the kids do not choose their own meals or know what they will be eating days or even hours in advance.

 After all, how many of you tell your kids on Monday what they will be eating for breakfast, lunch and dinner for the remainder of the week?
 Instead, the meal is announced shortly before mealtime and as the chef is finishing up preparations.
 Kids are allowed to choose their own snacks each morning for that day.
 Again, this is consistent with what a child might do at home.

-We have a full time chef that prepares most of our meals.
-Our menu is on a four-week rotation and all meals are eating together as a group with staff at a single dining table.
+We have a full-time chef that prepares most of our meals.
+Our menu is on a four-week rotation and all meals are eaten together as a group with staff at a single dining table.

 In general, one might use the umbrella of flexibility to consider these indicators.
-As an individual begins to heal and recover, we often see them demonstrating increased flexibility across multiple domains such as nutrition, relationships, unpredictability, and academic pursuits.
+As a teenager with an eating disorder begins to heal and recover, we often see them demonstrating increased flexibility across multiple domains such as nutrition, relationships, unpredictability, and academic pursuits.